How to Draw with Crayons Like a Boss

-This week I’ve been teaching a class on how to draw animals.
-We covered mostly graphite and colored pencils, but one of my students wanted to draw with crayons.
+When teaching a class on how to draw animals, we covered mostly graphite and colored pencils, but one of my students wanted to draw with crayons.
 It was fun cracking open the box of Crayolas and giving the class a demonstration.
 I shared the illustrations I had done for the book, and we analyzed the characteristics of drawing with crayons.

-If you want to try your hand at creating fine art with crayons, here are a few pointers:
+If you want to try your hand at working with crayons to create realistic drawings, here are 10 pointers:

 1. Use Crayola.
 These are the best and have the best color saturation.